virgiliofornazin/Projects/README.md

 # Projects
-Development workspace with dependencies and settings for C / C++ / .NET development .editorconfig, .gitignore, ;clang-format, package managers (vcpkg, conan), and some useful scripts
+Development workspace with dependencies and settings for C / C++ / .NET development .editorconfig, .gitignore, .clang-format, package managers (vcpkg, conan), and some useful scripts